 Table 1, Note 1: In random assignment studies, deviation from the original random assignment (for example, moving families from the treatment to the control group) can also bias the impact estimates.
 Therefore, in order for a RCT to meet our criteria for the high rating, the analysis must be performed on the sample as originally assigned.
 Subjects may not be reassigned for reasons such as contamination, noncompliance, or level of exposure.
 RCTs that somehow alter the original random assignment but otherwise meet the criteria for the high rating are considered for a moderate study rating, provided they meet the other criteria for that rating.
 Our criteria are similar to those developed by the WWC, which allows a study to be downgraded as a result of reassignment.

 Table 1, Note 2: When possible, baseline equivalence should be established on outcomes of interest.
-For some studies it is not feasible to collect baseline measures on the outcome of interest, for example, children's outcomes when baseline is collected prenatally.
+For some studies it is not feasible to collect baseline measures on the outcome of interest, for example, children's Start Printed Page 43175outcomes when baseline is collected prenatally.
 For all studies, baseline equivalence must be established on two demographic factors: (1) The parent or child's race and ethnicity and (2) socioeconomic status.

 In order to have confidence in the impact estimates created from a high or moderate quality study design, a number of variables should be considered.
 These variables include statistical significance, whether impacts are sustained, and whether the impacts were found for the full sample or only for non-replicated subgroups.